freedomzx/KoroneBot/README.md

 # General Commands (generalCommands.py)

-## !define

-To use this command, send: "!help <single english word to define>".

-The bot will then either define the word, or tell you that it cannot find a definition for the given word.

-Thank you PyDictionary.

 ## !eightBall

 To use this command, send: "!eightBall <a question>".

 The bot will then give you a random response to that question.

-## !hangman

-To use this command, send "!hangman".

-The bot will then start a game of hangman, giving the slots for a word and sending an ASCII picture of a hangman board.

-To guess a letter or the entire word, send "guess <guess>".

-The game will proceed until the man is dead or the word is found.
-You have 7 lives!

 ## !insult